rydevops/sqlalchemyhackathon/README.md

 **Q:** Can I change the model/table through SQL Alchemy (also known as a migration)?<br>
 **A:** The default configuration of SQL Alchemy does not provide a migration facility out of the box however a seperate package ([SQL Alchemy Migrate](https://sqlalchemy-migrate.readthedocs.io/en/latest/)) has been created to enable this functionality.
 Other ORMs such as django do include the migration facilities.

+## <u>Challenge #1 - Create some simple models</u>

+**Timebox:** 30 minutes

+As a group perform the following actions on a single computer:

+1. Create a new virtual environment and install sqlalchemy
+2. Setup a new session and engine
+3. Create the models for 2 to 3 tables from the sample ERD (ignore foreign keys)
+4. Insert a couple of rows of data into each table.
+5. Run your code and validate it works

+## <u>Challenge #2 - Create some relationships</u>

+**Timebox:** 30 minutes

+As a group perform the following actions on a single computer:

+1. Using the tables from the previous challenge setup the foreign key constraints
+2. Configure relationship variables between the models
+3. Delete your db.sqlite3 file
+4. Create some new records that insert data using the new constraints
+5. Run your code and validate it works

 ## <u>Documentation</u>:
 *  [ORM Documentation](https://docs.sqlalchemy.org/en/13/)